dpalomar/dot-vimrc/README.md

 All plugins are listed in file `bundles.vim` with detailed comments, just add plugins as you like.

-1. `:BundleClean` to clean up unused plugins
+1. `:PluginClean` to clean up unused plugins
-2. `:BundleInstall` to install newly added plugins
+2. `:PluginInstall` to install newly added plugins
-3. `:BundleInstall!` to upgrade all plugins
+3. `:PluginInstall!` to upgrade all plugins

 Other configurations are also well organized in vimrc.